This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Like This Recipe

-- Soft, Light Texture: Cake flour and melted butter create a tender, airy crumb that melts in your mouth.
+- Soft and light Texture: Even without using handmixer to beat the cake batter, this recipe still gives very soft and light texture sponge cake.
+Cake flour and melted butter create a tender, airy crumb that melts in your mouth.

 - Sweet and savory: I love the sweet and slightly savory taste from the cheese.
 It just goes so well with the corn too

 One of the most iconic features of madeleines is their beautiful hump.
-Many recipes suggest resting the batter to achieve it, but this recipe is designed to give you that classic shape without the extra step.
+Many recipes suggest resting the batter to achieve it, but this recipe is designed to give you that classic shape without having to rest the batter if you don’t want to.
 Here’s why:

-1. High Initial Oven Temperature: Preheating the oven to 400°F (then lowering to 375°F) for at least 15 minutes, shocks the batter.
+1. High initial oven temperature: Preheating the oven to 425 F / 220 C for at least 10 minutes and bake them at that high temperature for 5 minutes (then lowering to 375 F/ 190 C for another 5-6 minutes, shocks the batter.
 The outer edges set quickly while the center is still fluid, forcing the middle upward and creating the hump.

-2. Balanced Batter: The ratio of flour, butter, and baking powder gives the right structure—light enough to rise, but strong enough to hold the hump once it forms.
+2. Balanced batter: The ratio of flour, butter, liquid, and baking powder gives the right structure—light enough to rise, but strong enough to hold the hump once it forms.

 3. Chilling the pan: Chilling the pan in the freezer while you prepare the cake batter, helps to give the batter a shock when it first hits the hot oven